DavidS/jekyll-deploy/README.md

 # jekyll-deploy

-Builds and deploys a jekyll page to GitHub pages
+Builds and deploys a jekyll page to GitHub pages.

+Features:
+* build and test modes
+* record the site's source commit using a merge commit
+* specify a target branch

 ## Usage

 To deploy from master and update once a day:

 ```yaml
 name: Jekyll Deploy